tvbeat/public/docs/index.md

 ### BASICS

-+ Universe: A population of multichannel households per country to which sample is weighted and balanced to.
++ Universe: A population of multichannel households to which sample is weighted and balanced to.
   + Croatia: 750k
   + Slovenia: 691k
 + Base Time Unit (BTU): 1 minute, all calculations are minute based